 Some of the best kind of trouble in my life has come from Jill saying, “Wanna do this?”
 And then we do this.

 Most recently, she lured me in with Danielle Mitchell’s “The Year I Read 100 Books.”
-I started August 25, and — no matter how good/bad it turns out (I am already behind, for example) — I have decided to document the journey here at my blog, which is way overdue for a dusting off.
+I started August 25, and — no matter how good/bad it turns out (I am already behind, for example) — I have decided to document the journey here at my blog.

 My reading list is organized with the most recent on top so if, by chance, you stop by more than once for an update, you only have to scroll forever if you have forever to scroll!
 Note that I’ve extended the time frame to 12-ish months right out of the gate.
 My days of being so ambitious all the damn time are way behind me.
 Still, I’m invigorated by the attempt.